lealceldeiro/gems/BuildingMicroservices/README.md

 ### Continuous Delivery (CD)

 CD is the approach whereby teams get constant feedback on the production readiness of each and every check-in, and furthermore treat each and every check-in as a release candidate.

+### As a Summary

+The focus should be on maintaining the ability to release one service independently from another, and making sure that whatever technology is selected, it supports this.

+It should be prefered to have a single repository per microservice, but more importantly there should be one CI build per microservice if they're going to be deployed separately.

+If possible, there should be a single-service per host/container.

+A culture of automation is key to managing everything.

+Being able to use a platform like AWS will give you huge benefits when it comes to automation.